Tree Safety Basics: Ways to Spot a Tree in Danger of Falling

-Safety of trees is an important aspect of property maintenance, especially when it comes to protecting your property from the risk of injury and damage from falling trees.
-How do you determine whether the tree you have on your property is at risk of falling?
-This article we’ll explore the key indicators to be looking for and offer tips from an expert to help you determine the trees that are at risk of falling and if the tree needs to be removed by an expert.
+Tree safety is an important aspect of maintaining your property especially in protecting your property from the risk of injury and damage from falling trees.
+How do you determine when the tree you have on your property is at risk of falling?
+In this article, we’ll examine the most important indicators to be looking for and provide expert tips to help you identify whether a tree is in danger of falling and if the tree needs to be removed by an expert.

-One of the most obvious signs to look out for is a leaning tree or crown.
-If the tree’s trunk isn’t straight or the crown is tilted in one direction, it could indicate that the tree is at risk of falling.
+One of the most obvious signs to be aware of is a leaning tree or crown.
+If the trunk isn’t vertical or if the crown is tilting in the opposite direction, it could be a sign an area where the tree could be at risk of falling.

 Cracks or Cavities in the Trunk

-Another sign to look out for are cracks or holes in the trunk.
-These can weaken the structure of the tree as well as make it vulnerable to fall.
+Another sign to look out for is cracks or cavities within the tree’s trunk.
+These can weaken the tree’s structure as well as make it susceptible to falling.

 Dead or Dying Branches

-Dieing or decaying branches could be another warning sign.
-These branches can break off and cause damage to property or people, and they can also draw pests, which can weaken the tree.
+Dieing or decaying branches could be also a red flag.
+They can fall apart and cause damage to people or property as well as attract pests that can further weaken the tree.

-Root damage can also be an indication that a tree is at risk of falling.
-It could be due to things like soil erosion, construction and soil compaction.
+Root damage can also be a sign that trees are at risk of falling.
+This can be caused by elements like soil erosion, construction as well as soil compaction.

 How to Assess the Risk of a Tree Falls